Click on each myth below to reveal the real truth

 - Short-term lenders hide fees and mislead customers.

-While they claim to represent the best interest of the consumer, anti-payday lending activists seek to limit the already small number of short-term credit options available to the public and to tighten consumer access to credit.
-Anti-payday lending activists do not represent the views of millions of people who use payday advances responsibly and are glad to have somewhere to turn when they need quick access to credit and find alternatives more expensive.
+While they claim to represent the best interest of the consumer, anti-payday lending activists seek to both limit the already small number of short-term credit options available to the public and also to tighten consumer access to credit.
+Anti-payday lending activists do not represent the views of millions of people who use payday advances responsibly.
+These satisfied customers and are glad to have somewhere to turn when they need quick access to credit and find alternatives more expensive.

 If there were widespread discontent, policymakers would surely hear from the 19 million U.S. households that use a payday advance from time to time.